cloudify-cosmo/docs.getcloudify.org/content/installation/prerequisites.md

 There are specific packages that are commonly included in RHEL/CentOS.
 You must have these packages installed before you install Cloudify Manager:

-* sudo - Required to run commands with root privileges
+* sudo - Required to run commands with root privileges (note that this is still a requirement even when running with root user)
-* openssl-1.0.2k - Required to create certificates
+* openssl-1.0.2k - Required to generate internal/external certificates
-* openssh-server - Required for sanity checks
+* openssh-server - Required for creating SSH keys during the sanity check
-* logrotate - Required for generating Cloudify logs
+* logrotate - Required for rotating Cloudify log files
-* systemd-sysv - Required for PostgreSQL DB
+* systemd-sysv - Required by PostgreSQL DB
-* initscripts - Required for the RabbitMQ server
+* initscripts - Required by RabbitMQ
 * which - Required to install Logstash plugins
-* python-setuptools - Required for Python
+* python-setuptools - Required by Python
-* python-backports - Required for Python
+* python-backports - Required by Python
-* python-backports-ssl_match_hostname - Required for Python
+* python-backports-ssl_match_hostname - Required by Python

 ## Network Ports